rust-lang/rust/beginners-guide.md

 * **Vertical:** When an operation is "vertical", each lane processes individually without regard to the other lanes in the same vector.
 For example, a "vertical add" between two vectors would add lane 0 in `a` with lane 0 in `b`, with the total in lane 0 of `out`, and then the same thing for lanes 1, 2, etc. Most SIMD operations are vertical operations, so if your problem is a vertical problem then you can probably solve it with SIMD.

 * **Horizontal:** When an operation is "horizontal", the lanes within a single vector interact in some way.
 A "horizontal add" might add up lane 0 of `a` with lane 1 of `a`, with the total in lane 0 of `out`.

+* **Target Feature:** Rust calls a CPU architecture extension a `target_feature`.
+Proper SIMD requires various CPU extensions to be enabled (details below).
+Don't confuse this with `feature`, which is a Cargo crate concept.

+## Target Features

+When using SIMD, you should be familiar with the CPU feature set that you're targeting.

+On `arm` and `aarch64` it's fairly simple.
+There's just one CPU feature that controls if SIMD is available: `neon` (or "NEON", all caps, as the ARM docs often put it).
+Neon registers are 128-bit, but they can also operate as 64-bit (the high lanes are just zeroed out).

+> By default, the `aarch64`, `arm`, and `thumb` Rust targets generally do not enable `neon` unless it's in the target string.

+On `x86` and `x86_64` it's slightly more complicated.
+The SIMD support is split into many levels:
+* 128-bit: `sse`, `sse2`, `sse3`, `ssse3` (not a typo!), `sse4.1`, `sse4.2`, `sse4a` (AMD only)
+* 256-bit (mostly): `avx`, `avx2`, `fma`
+* 512-bit (mostly): a *wide* range of `avx512` variations

+> By default, the `i686` and `x86_64` Rust targets enable `sse` and `sse2`.

+### Selecting Additional Target Features

+If you want to enable support for a target feature within your build, generally you should use a [target-feature](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-feature) setting within you `RUSTFLAGS` setting.

+If you know that you're targeting a specific CPU you can instead use the [target-cpu](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-cpu) flag and the compiler will enable the correct set of features for that CPU.

+The [Steam Hardware Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) is one of the few places with data on how common various CPU features are.
+The dataset is limited to "the kinds of computers owned by people who play computer games", so the info only covers `x86`/`x86_64`, and it also probably skews to slightly higher quality computers than average.
+Still, we can see that the `sse` levels have very high support, `avx` and `avx2` are quite common as well, and the `avx-512` family is still so early in adoption you can barely find it in consumer grade stuff.

+## Running a program compiled for a CPU feature level that the CPU doesn't support is automatic undefined behavior.

+This means that if you build your program with `avx` support enabled and run it on a CPU without `avx` support, it's **instantly** undefined behavior.

+Even without an `unsafe` block in sight.

+This is no bug in Rust, or soundness hole in the type system.
+You just plain can't make a CPU do what it doesn't know how to do.

+This is why the various Rust targets *don't* enable many CPU feature flags by default: requiring a more advanced CPU makes the final binary *less* portable.

+So please select an appropriate CPU feature level when building your programs.